 A Simple Filling Snack – lastly, pumpkin seeds are simply a healthy filling snack that is super easy to add to your diet.

-You can roast them with some seasonings as a snack (here is how I roast my seeds), you can add them on top of salads or soups, you can ground them and use them in baked goods or smoothies, you can add them to your cereal, oatmeal or granola, and you can even add ground pumpkin seeds to meat when you make hamburgers or meatballs.
+You can roast them with some seasonings as a snack (here is how I roast my seeds), you can add them on top of salads or soups, you can make pumpkin seed butter, you can ground them and use them in baked goods or smoothies, you can add them to your cereal, oatmeal or granola, and you can even add ground pumpkin seeds to meat when you make hamburgers or meatballs.

 I bet there are many more benefits to pumpkin seeds!